VFA-15: 1980s

 In November 1980, the squadron, embarked on USS Independence were on station when the American hostages were released from Iran.

 In May 1981 USS Independence transited the Suez Canal and maintained station in the eastern Mediterranean due to the crisis between Israel and Syria following Israeli raids against Syrian surface-to-air missile sites in Lebanon.

 In October–November 1983, VA-15 aircraft flew combat close air support and reconnaissance sorties in support of Operation Urgent Fury, the U.S. invasion of Grenada.

 On 4 December 1983, in response to hostile fire against U.S. reconnaissance aircraft from Syrian positions in Lebanon, VA-15 aircraft participated in coordinated strikes against Syrian radar, communications and artillery positions overlooking the Multi-National Peacekeeping Forces.
 One of the squadron's A-7E Corsair IIs, flown by the air wing commander, Commander Edward Andrews, was lost when it was hit by a Syrian surface-to-air missile.
 Commander Andrews ejected, was rescued and returned to USS Independence.

-From December 1985 to June 1986 the squadron was assigned to Marine Aircraft Group 12M, 1st Marine Air Wing for a six-month deployment to MCAS Iwakuni, Japan.
+From December 1985 to June 1986 the squadron was assigned to Marine Aircraft Group 12, 1st Marine Air Wing for a six-month deployment to MCAS Iwakuni, Japan.
 This deployment was designed to test the enhanced interoperability between Marine and Navy squadrons, with emphasis on close air support for Marine ground operations and the sharing of other techniques used by both communities.
 The squadron participated in Operation "Team Spirit" in Korea.

 In June 1986, the squadron began transition training in the F/A-18 Hornet, and on 1 October 1986, VA-15 was redesignated Strike Fighter Squadron 15 (VFA-15).
 The squadron accepted their first F/A-18 Hornet in January 1987.

 1990s

 On 28 December 1990, VFA-15 departed for a six-month deployment to the Persian Gulf in support of Operation Desert Shield.
 The squadron flew daily strikes into Iraq and occupied Kuwait until the suspension of hostilities on 28 February.
 During 1992, VFA-15 transitioned to the F/A-18C Hornet.
 In 1993, VFA-15 deployed again with CVW-8 on board USS Theodore Roosevelt.
 They operated in the Adriatic Sea participating in Operation Provide Promise (March - April 1993) and Operation Deny Flight (April - May 1993) over Bosnia.
 They, then, transited with Theodore Roosevelt to the Red Sea to conduct operations in support of Operation Southern Watch.
 They returned to home port with Theodore Roosevelt in September 1993.

 In March 1999, VFA-15 departed for a deployment which would involve two theaters of operation.
-After crossing the Atlantic in record time aboard Theodore Roosevelt, squadron aircraft were launched in support of Operation Deliberate Force 30 August to 20 September 1999.
+After crossing the Atlantic in record time aboard Theodore Roosevelt, squadron aircraft were launched in support of Operation Allied Force 30 August to 20 September 1999.
 For the next thirteen weeks, VFA-15 flew over 1,100 combat sorties over Kosovo to bring an end to Serbian ethnic cleansing.
 The battle group then steamed to the Persian Gulf and supported Operation Southern Watch.
 Upon their return, the squadron made a homeport change to NAS Oceana due to the closure of NAS Cecil Field.